Tyler Chapa

 Tyler Chapa (born March 6, 1994) is an American college football coach.
-He is the head football coach for Waldorf University, a position he has held since 2023.
+He was the head football coach for Waldorf University from 2023 to 2025.
 He also coached for Doane.
 He played college football for Abilene Christian and Doane as a defensive back.

+Coaching career

+Chapa resigned as Waldorf's head coach in November 2025.

 Personal life

 On October 3, 2014, Chapa was arrested and indicted with assault by choking following an alleged incident with his girlfriend.